 RoE endpoints

 This document uses terms endpoint and RoE endpoint meaning a RoE capable networking node that is either the originator or the final receiver of a RoE communication.
 There may be zero or more intermediate networking nodes between RoE endpoints.

+Only RoE end-points are required to be RoE aware.

 This document also further details the roles of the RoE endpoints in places where it is important to know whether the endpoint has a role of a RoE master or a role of a RoE slave during the communication